ricopinazo/comai/README.md

 💡≫ echo "Moo!" | cowsay
 ```

-2. Update the main branch and merge it into the current branch:
+2. Master the intricacies of `git`:
 ```shell
 $ comai update the main branch and merge it into the current 💡≫ git checkout main; git pull; git checkout -; git merge main